Best Garmin watches for women: Venu 3S smartwatch on a woman's wrist showing AMOLED display with health metrics and training data

 Cons

-• 45.6mm case is medium-large, may overhang on smallest wrists
+• 45.6mm case will overhang on wrists under 6.5 inches

 • MIP display is less vibrant than AMOLED Forerunner 265S